This guidance is for England and Wales

 SERVICES

 If a service is not carried out with reasonable care and skill, at a reasonable price, within a reasonable time or is not carried out in line with information given to you (whether verbally or in writing) then the trader is in breach of contract.
-This means that you are entitled to seek a legal remedy but you may need to prove your claim.
+This means that you are entitled to a remedy but you may need to prove your claim.

-The 'Supply of services: your consumer rights'' guide give more information.
+See 'Supply of services: your consumer rights'.

 UNFAIR TRADING

-If you enter a contract because a trader misled you or because a trader used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
+If you enter into a contract because a trader misled you or because a trader used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
 You may need to provide evidence in support of your claim.
-The 'Misleading & aggressive practices: rights to redress' guide gives more information.
+The 'Misleading and aggressive practices: rights to redress' guide gives more information.

 CONSUMER CONTRACTS